Snowflake

 Admins can choose to import only a select Snowflake Role, or automatically import it along with all the Securable Objects it can access.
 Importing a Securable Object, such as a Table, automatically creates a resource hierarchy, making it easy to visualize the parent Schema and Database in Opal.

-After you import Snowflake Roles and Securable Objects you want to manage in Opal, you can easily:
+After you import Snowflake Roles and Securable Objects you want to manage in Opal, you can:

-• Navigate to each Role and understand which Users and Groups have access to it, and which Securable Objects it has access to
+- Navigate to each role and learn which users and groups have access to it, and which Securable Objects it has access to

-In the above example, this Customer Support Snowflake Role has two users with access to it, zero groups with access to it, and it has access to zero Securable Object Resources.
-The image shows an admin who has selected the User Tester and is about to select Remove, which revokes Tester's access to the Snowflake Role.
+The Customer Support Snowflake Role has two users with access, no groups with access to it, and it does not have access to any Securable Object resources.
+Selecting Remove in this example revokes Tester's access to the role.